-Ecochallenge.org's mission now requires helping people who already care about the environment to figure out ways to take meaningful action in their lives, businesses, communities, and in the world at large.
+Northwest Earth Institute's mission now requires helping people who already care about the environment figure out ways to take meaningful action in their lives, businesses, communities, and in the world at large.
 We connect transformative learning -- those "aha" moments people experience in our programs -- with behavior change, leading people from awareness to new knowledge to transformation to action (Cagle, 2014).
-This is a continuation of what we have been doing for over 27+ years: making change more possible, more social, and more rewarding/fun by helping people connect their values with the actions they take, together.
+This is a continuation of what we have been doing for over 20 years: making change more possible, more social, and more rewarding/fun by helping people connect with their communities and take action, together.

-In this paper, we explain (II) why behavior change research is important and what it offers, and (III) how Ecochallenge.org uses behavior change theory in our programs.
-We conclude with (IV) both survey data and stories from participants' experiences of behavior changes in global Ecochallenges and Discussion Courses.
+In this paper, we explain (II) why behavior change research is important and what it offers, and (III) how NWEI uses behavior change theory in our programs.
+We conclude with (IV) both survey data and stories from participant's experiences of behavior changes in NWEI Discussion Courses and the EcoChallenge.